Background

 Atherosclerosis is the predominant etiology of arterial disease.
 It results from a complex interplay between endothelial dysfunction, lipid deposition, chronic inflammation, and thrombosis.
 Established risk factors include:

-- Modifiable: smoking, hypertension, diabetes, dyslipidemia, obesity, sedentary lifestyle.
+- Modifiable: smoking, hypertension, diabetes, dyslipidemia, obesity, and a sedentary lifestyle.

 - Non-modifiable: age, sex, family history, genetic disorders.